primeinc/p-ccs/README.md

 *   `package.json` (see `homepage`, `predeploy`, `deploy` scripts)
 *   `vite.config.js` (see `base` setting)

+## Additional Tools

+The repository also includes Python tools for directory operations:
+*   See [PCCS_TOOLS_README.md](PCCS_TOOLS_README.md) for information about the directory scraper and analysis tools.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.